 All printers must be installed according to the manufacturer's requirements, university policies and MSU facilities recommendations.
+3D printers are prohibited.

-Residents may use mini-refrigerators of five cubic feet or less, compact microwaves, coffee makers and fans in their rooms.
-Appliances must carry the UL-listing mark.
+All cooking appliances are prohibited from being used in a residence hall room, except for electrical coffee pots, electric tea kettle, or rice cookers with an automatic shut off.
+Residents may also use mini-refrigerators of five cubic feet or less, compact microwaves, coffee makers and fans in their rooms.
+They shall be UL-listed or labeled and used in accordance with the listing or labeling instructions from the manufacturer.
 The university strongly recommends the use of appliances with the Energy Star® rating.